DTStack/molecule/website/docs/advanced/basic.md

 The answer is through the `builtin` service.
 Molecule gathers all built-in commands and features into the `builtin` service and distributes built-in commands to other services.

 So if you want to disable a `builtin` command or feature, just have try `builtin` service.
 The more details about how to use `builtin` service, please refer to [extends-builtin](extends-builtin).

+## Extension

+Molecule support enriches its features through extensions.
+Not only can we add a new feature in extensions, but also disabled specific built-in modules in extensions.

+But how can we add features through extensions?
+After the followings you will know something about it.